 LMI data powered by LMI for All

-- You might get in through a Modern Apprenticeship in an electrical or electronic engineering field, which could lead to a trainee job.
+- You might get in through a Modern Apprenticeship in Engineering, which could lead to a trainee job.

-- For entry to an HNC or HND course you will need 2-3 Highers plus some subjects at National 5.
-For a degree course you need 4-5 Highers including Maths and Physics or a technological subject.
+- For entry to a degree course you need 4-5 Highers including Maths and Physics or a technological subject.
+For an HNC or HND course you will need 2-3 Highers plus some subjects at National 5.

 - Most employers ask for experience in healthcare or electronic systems as well as working with customers.